rasam29/ModernAndroidSample/README.md

 # ModernAndroidSample

-### listing some technologies and tools that have used:
+### Listing technologies and tools that have used:
 * Live Data
-* coroutines
+* Kotlin Coroutines
 * Mockk and jUnit 5
 * Jetpack Compose
 * MVVM